pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 ### Auto-scale

 TiDB Operator can also automatically scale the TiDB cluster.
 When the cluster is running, based on the monitoring metrics of all components, TiDB Operator auto-scales the cluster.
-TiDB Operator can automatically add or remove nodes depending on the amount of storage or computing capacity the cluster needs.
+Depending on the amount of storage or computing capacity the cluster needs, TiDB Operator can automatically add or remove nodes.
 This way, the cluster can automatically adapt as your business needs change without manual intervention.

 ![TiDB Operator auto-scales the cluster](media/tidb-operator-auto-scale.jpg)
 <div class="caption-center">TiDB Operator auto-scales the cluster</div>

 You may still have some concerns: how much performance overhead does Kubernetes bring to the database?
-Will Kubernetes affect the database stability?
+Will Kubernetes affect database stability?
 If Kubernetes is down, will my database go down as well?
 TiDB Operator can certainly give you all the answers.

 ### Zero performance overhead

-Under the proper configuration, TiDB Operator doesn't bring any performance overhead to your cluster.
+Under the proper configuration, TiDB Operator can run your cluster with no performance overhead.

 * With TiDB Operator, you can either deploy each component on a dedicated node, or deploy multiple components on a single node.
 You can make trade-offs between performance and cost all by yourself.
 * TiDB Operator can automate deploying on local disks, which reduces the overhead of remote storage.